awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-no-media.md

 **Note**
 It takes a while before the `C:\Program Files\AWS\EMP\Tools\ReversePackagingTools` prompt displays\.
 This is because of the number of actions being performed by the `ExportFromSystem` tool\.

 1. Open Windows Explorer and verify that the `PackageSource.zip` has been created and that its size is greater than `0`\.
-When the `PackageSource.zip` is created, you can run the application on a new virtual machine\.
+When the `PackageSource.zip` is created, you can use this to create an EMP package for the application\.

 ## Create the new packaged version of the application<a name="emp-getting-started-packaging-no-media-create-package"></a>

-The final steps in the reverse packaging process are to create a new packaged version of the application\.
+The final step in the reverse packaging process is to create a new packaged version of the application\.

 To package an application, the virtual machine on which the application is to be packaged must be running the same version and service packs as the source machine of the application\.
-The target virtual machine must not have any IAM policies applied to it\.

-You must first copy the `PackageSource.zip` that was created on the source computer to a new virtual machine\.
+You must first copy the `PackageSource.zip` that you previously created to a new virtual machine\.

 1. Log on to the new virtual machine\.

-1. Within the `C:\\EMP` folder, create a folder with the name of the application to be packaged and add the `PackageSource.zip` to this folder\.
+1. Copy and extract the `PackageSource.zip` to an empty folder\.

-1. Extract the contents of the `PackageSource.zip` to this folder\.

-   The contents of the `PackageSource.zip` should be the same as the ` C:\Program Files\AWS\EMP\Tools\ReversePackagingTools` folder on the source machine\.
+   The contents of the `PackageSource.zip` should be the same as the `C:\Program Files\AWS\EMP\Tools\ReversePackagingTools` folder on the source machine\.

 1. Follow the steps to create a new package using the EMP Compatibility Package Builder\.
 When **Install Application** is displayed, you can install the application\.